Rochester Township, Cass County, North Dakota

-Rochester Township is a township in Cass County, North Dakota, United States.
-The population was 49 at the 2020 census.
+Rochester Township is the northwestern-most township of Cass County, North Dakota, United States.
+The population was 49 at the 2020 census, down from 53 in 2010.

+History

+Rochester Township was named after the port town of Rochester in Kent, England.

+A former GNRR loading station called Walden was located in Rochester Township.
+It was supposedly named after Walden Pond in Massachusetts.

 Geography

-Rochester Township has a total of 36.03 sqmi, all land.
+Rochester Township has a total of 36.030 sqmi, all land.